-Save ‘The Expanse’ Campaign Raises $4000 To Fly the ‘Roci’ To Space
+Save ‘The Expanse’ Campaign Raises $4,000 To Fly The ‘Roci’ To Space

 Many TV series have diehard fans.
-There are fans of M*A*S*H who can quote jokes verbatim 40 years later.
-But there are no fans as diehard as sci-fi fans.
+There are fans of M*A*S*H, who can quote jokes verbatim 40 years later.
+But perhaps there are no fans as diehard as sci-fi fans.

 Case in point: The Expanse.
 The show takes place in outer space, 100 years in the future, and sci-fi fans eat up those two features.
-However, the series which debuted on demand on the SyFi Channel in 2015, was not renewed by them in 2018, and the producers are in talks with Amazon to find a new home for the series there.
+However, the series, which debuted on demand on the SyFy network in 2015, was not renewed in 2018, and the producers are in talks with Amazon to find a new home for the series there.

 Ordinarily, fans would take to social media and start a petition to save their favorite show, which they did.
 But fans of The Expanse are going boldly, where no one has gone before: space.
 The plan is to launch a replica of the series’ spacecraft into actual space.

-The ship is called the Rocinante (named after Don Quixote’s horse) but it’s referred to as Roci for short.
+The ship is called the Rocinante (named after Don Quixote’s horse), but it’s referred to as Roci for short.

 According to its website, Sent Into Space is a British company that conducts launches for schools, businesses and research establishments.
 It appears they’re fans of the The Expanse as well.